This post may contain affiliate links.

 1. Tomatoes

-This is one of the easiest crops to grow in a home garden; tomatoes are also perfect for buckets as the root systems are not overly extensive and thrive with minimal care.
+Tomatoes are one of the easiest crops to grow in a home garden; tomatoes are also perfect for buckets, as the root systems are not overly extensive and thrive with minimal care.

 Related post: How to Support Tomatoes